Max is a result oriented SaaS sales and business development professional, with a blend of marketing, customer development, and leadership skills.

 Ignoring the Numbers

 PR is increasingly being driven by analytics.
-Business leaders want to understand what they are getting for their investment.
-This means the PR professionals must be able to communicate both activities and results.
+Business leaders want to understand what they are getting for their investment in PR.
+This means the PR professionals must be able to communicate both activities and results in a way that demonstrates PR ROI.
 You need defined key performance indicators and a way to track your impact on the metrics that matter to the business, such as website traffic, leads, conversations and revenue.

 It is imperative that PR professionals develop healthy relationships with their media contacts.
 This means more than just pitching a story to a database of email addresses.
 It means understanding the topics of interest to each individual journalist and limiting your pitches to subjects that matter to them.
 It means interacting with them when you don’t have something to pitch by engaging on social media or (gasp) even in person.